KI-PMF: Knowledge Integrated Plausible Motion Forecasting: Methodology

 \subsection{Problem formulation}

-The objective of motion forecasting in autonomous driving deals with predicting the future possible motions of actors in a given scenario.
-The estimated tracks of surrounding actors are assumed to be given through an existing perception system.
+The objective of motion forecasting in autonomous driving deals with predicting the future possible trajectories of actors in a given scenario.
+The past trajectories of surrounding actors are assumed to be tracked through an existing perception system.
 Given a target actor $a_{tar}$ for prediction, trajectory forecasting utilizes not only the past observed trajectories of $a_{tar}$ but also of other actors in its vicinity $a_{other}$ over a finite time window $t_p$ for accurate prediction of its future trajectory over a prediction horizon $t_h$.
 A past trajectory $T_{p,i}$ of an actor $a_i$ is represented by a sequence of states, as shown in equation \ref{eq:previous_traj}, where $s_i^t$ represents the centerpoint location $(x, y)$ of the actor $i$ at a time $t$ in a Cartesian coordinate frame.
 The set of all actors' past trajectories is noted as $\Gamma_{p}$.

 Similarly, the future predicted trajectory $T_{h,i}$ of a target actor $a_i$ is a sequence of predicted center point coordinates, as seen in equation \ref{eq:future}.
 Such that the set of all actors' future trajectories is $\Gamma_{h}$.